-The nancial statements of Dr. Reddy''s Laboratories Limited (''DRL
+The nancial statements of Dr. Reddy’s Laboratories Limited (DR L or t

-or the Company) have been prepared and presented in accordance with Indian
+he Company) have been prepared and presented in accordance with Indian

-Generally Accepted Accounting Principles (GAAP) under the
+Generally Accepted Accounting Principles (IGAAP) under historical cost

-Institute of Chartered Accountants of India, the provisions of
+Chartered Accountants of India, the relevant provisions of the

-Companies Act, 1956 and guidelines issued by Securities and Exchange
+Companies Act, 1956 and guidelines issued by the Securities and

 b) Use of estimates